kora-projects/kora-docs/mkdocs/blog/en/http-request-throught-kora.md

 ---

-## Why This Is Different from the Old Thread-per-Request Model
+## Why This Is Different from the Old Thread-per-Request Model { #thread-per-request }

 It is tempting to describe Kora 2 as simply returning to traditional thread-per-request servers.